Thursday, December 21, 2006

 Winter Melon Soup

 Huh?
 Wasn’t that, like, a month or so ago?
-It might seem a bit late to say that, but one of the more interesting things about living in a multi-cultural city is learning that holidays that have the same name can be at a different time in the year for everyone, depending upon the calendar one follows.
-While for those who have cars, it can lead to endless confusion as to which side of the street to park on so as not to get towed, it also means, getting to discover new traditions and ….best of all…new food items!
-(I’m not so sure, however, that, as someone pointed out, it means that you also continually get to push back when you start your resolutions.)
+It might seem a bit late to say that, but one of the more fun things about living in a multi-cultural city is getting to celebrate holidays multiple times at a different time in the year for everyone, depending upon the calendar one follows.
+It also means getting to discover new traditions and ….best of all…new food items, especially which ones bring prosperity, good fortune, and luck.
+(I’m not so sure, however, that, as someone pointed out, it means that you also continually get to push back when you start your resolutions, but I sometimes do fudge that one!)

 Fried Whole Crabs